 The purpose of this exercise was to gain insight into stakeholder perceptions on how we manage our most material ESG risks and opportunities.
-We present an overview of the
+We present a summary of the methodology in the table to the left and a representation of our findings to date in the matrix opposite.